Wayneoween/alfred-dndbeyond-monster-workflow/README.md

 D&DBeyond Workflow for [Alfred 3 and 4](http://www.alfredapp.com)
 ==============================

-You can search monsters on D&DBeyond (`ddb`).
+You can search monsters on D&DBeyond (`ddb` in alfred).

-You don't need to login but you might end up on a monster page you can't see because you didn't buy the source its in.
+You don't need to login but you might end up on a monster page you can't see because you need to have access to the source book its in.

 **[DOWNLOAD](https://github.com/Wayneoween/alfred-dndbeyond-monster-workflow/releases)**